The Youth Guarantee, supported by the Youth Employment Initiative, has helped make a dent in youth unemployment and inactivity.

 Available data on the outcomes for young people that go through the Youth Guarantee in the EU shows encouraging results: close to half of participants are still in employment, education or training 6 months after leaving the Youth Guarantee schemes and these results are maintained through time (12 and 18 months after leaving).
 The real situation is likely to be even better since monitoring systems in EU countries are not yet able to follow up on all young people after leaving the schemes.

 Progress in implementation has been acknowledged by the EPSCO Council, which endorsed the Employment Committee’s key messages on the Youth Guarantee in March this year.
 The Youth Guarantee was again discussed by EU ministers during the Informal EPSCO Council meeting of 17 and 18 April.

 At the same time, some monitoring results show that more work is needed for a full implementation of the Youth Guarantee.
-Of all young people that left the Youth Guarantee registry during 2016, almost 70% accepted a job offer within 12 months of registration - however, that rate was of only 41% in the first 4 months.
-Yet – as with the data on outcomes above - the real figures are likely to be higher (the reason for leaving the registry is still unknown in more than a fifth of cases).
+Of all young people that left the Youth Guarantee registry during 2016, almost 70% took up an offer within 12 months of registration - however, that rate was of only 41% in the first 4 months.
+Yet, as with the data on outcomes above, the real figures are likely to be higher (the reason for leaving the registry is still unknown in more than a fifth of cases).

 In 2016 the proportion of NEET registered in Youth Guarantee schemes in the EU was estimated at 38.5%.
 These aggregate results for the EU show that, taken together, the schemes are still some way off the objective of reaching most of young people that become NEET in the EU.
 However, some Member States are doing much better: the proportion of NEET registered is already higher than 50% in 12 Member States (in Belgium, Finland and Austria it is more than 70%).